 Final setting should be done in field to suit conditions.
 See pick up header adjustment and maintenance section.
-This page is left intentionally blank

 SECTION 6 FIELD OPERATION

 OPERATING THE PICK UP HEADER.

 Read this manual carefully before operating the pick up header in the field.
 To get optimum performance from your Shelbourne Reynolds pick up header the operator should keep to the following procedures of operation.
 The main objective is to lift the swath off the stubble and feed it to the combine with the least disturbance possible, several factors can affect this.